kashifaawan/Plant_disease_classification-using-deep-features/README.md

 Steps to execute this repository:

-1. Install the require libraries
+1. Install the required libraries
 2. Place the dataset folder in the path e.g ./input/plant_disease
 3. Run the the notebook file ELM_task_code.ipynb